 Sciatica can often resolve quickly with the appropriate management and self-care, but unfortunately it can linger.
 Remember, with appropriate Osteopathic care and advice, recovery time is likely to be reduced considerably.

 Exercise like swimming, yoga and pilates help increase flexibility and strength of the muscles that support the back which can assist in prevention and management of sciatica.
 Sitting and standing with good posture is also important as poor posture may aggravate the condition.
-Contact us at One Health Clinic before commencing any programme.
+Contact us at ONE HEALTH before commencing any programme.

 *Article courtesy of & modified from Osteopathy Australia's website